sigma-cyber-ghost/Ghost-Jammer/README.md

-# Ghost-Jammer - Professional WiFi Security Toolkit
+# Ghost-Wifi-Jammer - Professional WiFi Security

 Ghost-Jammer is a powerful WiFi security toolkit designed for authorized penetration testing and security research.
 It provides a comprehensive suite of tools for network scanning, deauthentication attacks, and handshake capture in an intuitive command-line interface.